 Max Kade House, officially known as Deutsches Haus or German House, is a Program House on the Oberlin College campus for students interested in learning and speaking German.
 This residence hall is closely connected with the German Languages and Literatures department and other related programs.

 We encourage German language majors to live in Max Kade House, where German is spoken regularly and where they can plan and participate in extracurricular activities related to German language, culture, and customs.
 You can enhance your studies, practice your language skills, and increase your cultural knowledge through the varied academic and cultural offerings.
 These programs often include lectures, concerts, receptions, games.
 Additionally, German House welcomes a writer in residence each spring semester who teaches colloquia and hosts dinner discussions.
 Most events at Kade House are conducted in German, with occasional events organized in English.
 Most activities are open to the campus and larger Oberlin community.

 How is German House different from other spaces?

 Max Kade House is a German immersion environment.
 Students who choose to reside here have the opportunity to interact daily and converse in German.
 Our residents communicate in German in the residence halls’ common spaces during formal and informal events such as guest lectures, film screenings, readings and book talks, special meals, and other gatherings.
 Students may also converse in German while sharing a meal in Stevenson Dining Hall, Lord Saunders Dining Hall, and at Local coffee shop.

 Who else lives at German House?

-One teaching assistant, one resident assistant, and a faculty-in-residence live in German House, all fluent in the language.
+Oneresident assistant, a teaching assistant, and a faculty in residence live in German House, all fluent in the language.
 The resident assistant helps supervise students and helps them plan activities and progress with their language skills.
 Each year, 35 students live in the residence hall.
 This community, though small, is passionate about the German language and all that comes with it.

 It’s not all about the language …